-Amber Jensen provides assistance with visa applications.
+Marcia Padilla provides assistance with visa applications and renewals.
 See her as soon as you know of a status change and/or the need to submit a new application.
 Some visa approvals take a considerable amount of time once submitted to the U.S. immigration services, so advanced planning is essential to avoid lapses in visa status.

-If changes occur that may affect compliance with the conditions of your visa status, please let Amber know, preferably before the fact.
-This includes leaving the country, working concurrently in another position, or changes in your employment in our department.
+If changes occur that may affect compliance with the conditions of your visa status, please let Marcia know, before the fact.
+This includes leaving the country, working concurrently in another position, or changes in your employment within the department.

 If you plan to leave the country while on a J-1 visa, you must obtain a travel endorsement from IFSS on your original DS-2019.
 This request must be submitted 2-3 weeks prior to travel.

 How can I be added to the Bock Labs email list?

 Once you have an active Wiscmail account, contact Marcia Gratz in person or at firstname.lastname@example.org.

 The use of personal computers is allowed but you are required to have it screened for up-to-date virus software by our IT staff.
 Contact Bock computing by using their online form: www.bocklabs.wisc.edu/computing/report and they will set up a time to check your computer.
 For internet access only, you can log-into UW's wireless network using your NetID and password.
 Finally, if you are visiting and wish to have access, your host can request a temporary user ID for you through DoIT (campus computing): https://kb.wisc.edu/helpdesk/

 Where do I go for computer problems or IT support?